Berwick New Bridge last light, Berwick-Upon-Tweed, Northumberland

 St Cuthbert's Light, Easter 2019, Holy Island, Northumberland

-In this portfolio of work you will find Emma's atmospheric images of Lindisfarne Castle of which she has been photographing throughout the changing seasons during first light, sunrise, sunset, last light and the golden hours over the last decade.
+In this portfolio of work you will find Emma's atmospheric and serene images of Lindisfarne Castle of which she has been actively photographing throughout the changing seasons during first light, sunrise, sunset, last light and the golden hours for the last 18 years.

 Lindisfarne Castle Summer Grasses at Golden Hour, Holy Island

 Good Friday 2019, First Light, Lindisfarne Castle, Lindisfarne, Northumberland

 The images within this portfolio represent Emma's iconic Northumberland landscape portfolio of work.
 If you wish to purchase a print, licence an image or discuss potential of a landscape photography commission both in the UK or overseas please contact: email@example.com

 Bamburgh Castle First Light, Bamburgh, The Northumberland Coast, Northumberland

 Emma's captivating images of the Northumberland Coastline convey a spiritual entity.
 She has discovered & portrays this through her imagery of one of the most unspoilt areas of outstanding natural beauty in the UK.
 The Northumberland Coast is simply stunning and captures ones imagination, vast expanses of preserved beaches.
 Emma hopes you can take a pause in your life through her work and take in the Northumberland Coast.
 Her work shows engagement with place, light and landscape.

 If you wish to purchase a bespoke print, licence an image or discuss potential of a landscape photography commission both in the UK or overseas please contact: firstname.lastname@example.org

 Arthur's Light, The Long Night, Spittal Beach, Berwick-Upon-Tweed, Northumberland